 If a court or Tribunal finds that a term is unfair, it is void.
 The term is treated as if it never existed and cannot be enforced or relied on.
-However, the contract will still bind the consumer and trader if it can operate without the unfair term.
+If the unfair term is removed, the contract still stands.

-If you think a term in your contract is unfair, you should first try to resolve the issue with the trader.
+If you think a term in your contract is unfair, you should first try to resolve the issue with the business.

-NSW Fair Trading, the Australian Competition and Consumer Commission and the Australian Securities and Investments Commission can provide you with general information on the way the unfair contract terms law works.
+NSW Fair Trading, the Australian Competition and Consumer Commission and the Australian Securities and Investments Commission can give you general information on the way the unfair contract terms law works.

-If you have not been able to resolve a dispute over a contract for the supply of goods or services directly with the trader, you can lodge a complaint with NSW Fair Trading who then acts as an informal negotiator.
+If you’re not able to resolve a dispute directly with the business, lodge a complaint with NSW Fair Trading.

-If the dispute is still not resolved, you may be able to make an application to the NSW Civil and Administrative Tribunal.
+If the dispute is still not resolved, you might be able to make an application to the NSW Civil and Administrative Tribunal.

-A consumer can make application to the Supreme Court for a declaration that a contract term is unfair, but only with the leave of the Court.
-You should seek legal advice if considering this option.
+You can apply to the Supreme Court for a declaration that a contract term is unfair.
+You should get legal advice if considering this option.

-A declaration binds all parties to consumer contracts of that kind, unless the Supreme Court orders otherwise.
+A declaration binds all parties to consumer contracts, unless the Supreme Court orders otherwise.

 A declared unfair term is void.
-A trader who tries to enforce a declared unfair term against a consumer is in breach of the Fair Trading Act.
-NSW Fair Trading may then apply to the Supreme Court for:
+A business who tries to enforce a declared unfair term against a consumer, is in breach of the Fair Trading Act.
+NSW Fair Trading can then apply to the Supreme Court for: